Alfred-Skyblue/vue-draggable-plus/src/__docs__/nested/index.en-US.md

 We can use recursive components to achieve nested effects

+When using this feature, please note: When using nested components, the recursive component name should be consistent with the component name.
+It is recommended to use defineOptions({name:'ComponentName'}).

 ::: tip
 This chapter uses the custom two-way binding method.
 If you don’t know much about it, please refer to the information on custom two-way binding first. `vue2` and `vue3` are different.
 :::

 ## Component Usage

 <demo src="./demo.vue"
 title="Use Components"
 desc="">